Nillkabbo/kivy_mvc_starter/README.md

 1. **TaskModel Class:**
    - Manages task data using SQLite.
-   - Connects to a database specific to the model name (e.g., `Model1_tasks.db`) and creates a `tasks` table if it doesn't exist.
+   - Connects to the `tasks.db` database and creates a `tasks` table if it doesn't exist.

 2. **Methods:**
    - `add_task`: Adds a new task to the database.